jpdacunha/liferay-france-elk/README.md

 # liferay-france-elk-audit

-Configuration files to plug standard audit feature of Liferay on ELK stack
+Configuration files to plug standard audit feature of Liferay DXP on ELK stack

 Tested on :
 * Logstash 5.6.2